silverbios/cs-mikrotik-bouncer-alt/README.md

 - `TICKER_INTERVAL` - default value: `10s`, optional
-  how frequently process streamed decisions from CrowdSec LAPI, the best if this is as close to the total time used to update MikroTik address lists and firewall as possible.
+  how frequently process streamed decisions from CrowdSec LAPI,
-  If you get frequent delays in acquiring lock then try to increase this value to for example `30s` or `60s`.

   Notice this is a golang [time.Duration](https://pkg.go.dev/time#Duration) format, but the value cannot be equal or less than `0s`.

+  This will vary depending on the current length of the IP addresses to be blocked - so for example if you test with 4k addresses inserted and it takes 10s then adding 20k addresses may take more (let say 25s).

+  The best if this is the total time used to update MikroTik address lists and firewall plus about 30% just to prevent bouncer stuck waiting to acquire lock for the update.

+  If you get frequent delays in acquiring lock then try to increase this value higher, certain devices are quite slow and they need at least `30s` or `60s` for processing.

+  Sometimes it is just better to buy better faster hardware.

 - `GOMAXPROCS` - default value: `` (automatic number of processors), optional, Set default processes to use by golang app, especially useful to prevent it